Tannerbraithwaite/VoyageYou/VoyageYou/docs/API_DOCUMENTATION.md

-# 📚 Travel App API Documentation
+# 📚 VoyageYou API Documentation

-Comprehensive API reference for the Travel App backend, including all endpoints, request/response formats, and authentication details.
+Comprehensive API reference for the VoyageYou backend, including all endpoints, request/response formats, and authentication details.

 ## 🔐 **Authentication**